brinxmat/koha-return-receipt-bookmarklet/README.md

 - Norwegian text for Deichman everywhere

 ##Keeping it all clean
 Because bookmarklets are getting rolled out all the time, it's nice to be able to check that the version in use is up to date.
-In order to do this, just add ```GITREF``` to any URL and click the bookmarklet; this will return the git revision number of the version you are using.
+In order to do this, just add ```GITREF``` to any URL, hit enter and click the bookmarklet; this will return the git revision number of the version you are using.